• Skip to main content

 Step 6: Fold your oats and black raisins with a spatula to make a thick oatmeal-raisin cookie batter.

-folding in oats and raisins in the oatmeal cookie batter
+Oats and raisins in the cookie batter.

-Dough for oatmeal raisin cookies
+Dough for oatmeal raisin cookies.

-scoop out the cookie dough
+scooped out the cookie dough with a cookie scooper.

 Step 8: Shape each into a ball.
 Flatten slightly.
 Place on a parchment paper or Silpat lined tray.

-scooped out dough on a baking tray with parchment paper
+scooped out dough on a baking tray with parchment paper.

 Step 9: Bake at 180 °C for 13 to 15 minutes (mine took 14 minutes).